informalsystems/quint/doc/adr007-flattening.md

 Our current lookup table only stores a projection of the quint definition: id (called reference), name and type annotation (if present).
 There is no strong reason for that, only a premature optimization and the fact that the lookup table values might also be lambda parameters, which are not quint definitions.

-In flattening, we need to manipulate and reorganize definitions, and is much better for performance and readability if the definitions are in the lookup table, as oppose to having to scan the modules for a definition.
+In flattening, we need to manipulate and reorganize definitions, and it is much better for performance and readability if the definitions are in the lookup table, as oppose to having to scan the modules for a definition.

-Therefore, we change the lookup table to have either a `QuintDef` or a `QuintLambdaParam` as its value, as long as two additional fields (`namespaces` and `importedFrom`) described below.
+Therefore, we change the lookup table to have either a `QuintDef` or a `QuintLambdaParam` as its value, as well as two additional fields (`namespaces` and `importedFrom`) described below.

 #### `namespaces`

 When collecting names from import/export/instance statements, we should be able to keep track of the namespaces to add to the definition in order to refer back to it uniquely in a flattened module.
-The following method describes which namespaces to add depending on `def`, returning a list of namespaces to be accumulated starting from the namespace closer to the actual name (i.e. namespaces `['a', 'b', 'c']` applied to name `foo` will result in `c::b::a::foo`).
+The following method describes which namespaces to add depending on `def`, returning a list of namespaces to be accumulated starting with the innermost namespace and ending with the outermorst (i.e. namespaces `['a', 'b', 'c']` applied to name `foo` will result in `c::b::a::foo`).

 ```typescript
 private namespaces(def: QuintImport | QuintInstance | QuintExport): string[] {